mehdijamali/ratesAPI/README.md

 - price
 - currency

-and converts the price value to USD from the curreny code provided in the currency paramter
+and converts the price value to USD from the currency code provided in the currency parameter

 - Note that it does not do the conversion now since the free version of https://openexchangerates.org/ API does not support conversion.

 ## Usage

-First install the npm dependencies after cloning the ropository:
+First, install the npm dependencies after cloning the repository:

 ```sh
    npm install